Enable people living with life threatening diseases to live active, productive lives.

 We believe in finding culturally accepted and locally influenced solutions.
 Using treatments sourced from traditional medicine addresses the main issues surrounding the lack of adherence to ART.
 Plant based treatments are locally sourced and sustainable, more affordable and accessible, and can be dispensed outside of the hospital system which allows patients to be seen and treated while maintaining the privacy of their HIV status.

 Our HIV treatment allows people to work and take care of their children.
 This allows children to stay in school instead of working or caring for their sick elders.
 Parents with HIV being treated and staying alive, means fewer children being orphaned.
-We are testing traditional medicines for efficacy and safety in the laboratories at the National Institute for Medical Research and clincal trials are being done in clinics and hospitals.
-Safe treatments that are clinically proven to work are made available and distributed.
+We are testing traditional medicines for efficacy and safety.